-A group of disorders, including haemophagocytic lymphohistiocytosis and Macrophage activation syndrome, characterized by :
+A group of disorders, including haemophagocytic lymphohistiocytosis, Macrophage activation syndrome, and PIMS-TS.
+Suspect when these unexplained or unusually severe, particularly in combination:

 The underlying problem is the inability to kill infected target cells.
 The frustrated NK-l and cytotoxic T-cell activity leads to a massive inflammatory cascade, resulting in macrophage activation, dissemination, and organ infiltration.
 The haemophagocytosis of the name refers to characteristic macrophage/histiocyte consumption of erythrocytes, most evident in the marrow but sometimes seen in the peripheral blood film.
 Not always dramatic, not always evident at presentation so serial bone marrow examinations may be required (spleen aspirate?).